 Callis Wood is bright with the songs of wrens, coal tits and song thrush, but there are ominous signs of what might greet me once I have gained some height.

 I encounter the Cruttonstall buzzard early, not as I enter the fields as usual, but this time within the woods.
 It silently navigates its way through the wizened oaks under Callis Nab.
 Higher, I notice a thin track on the older Foster’s Rake track as I ascend, which I then join on the next level.
 It cleaves hard against the edge of the track, and I worry for a moment that it is a newly-establishing mountain bike trail, but it leaves (or joins) the rake from the woods at the topmost bend, allaying my concerns.
-I cannot tell whose trail it is – I often wish I could magic my friend Dan Puplett, naturalist extraordinaire, down from Scotland at moments like this – but I appreciate the evidence that other lives are lived in this wood that I look across at every day.
+I cannot tell whose trail it is – I often wish I could magic my friend Dan Puplett, naturalist extraordinaire, down from Scotland at moments like this – but I appreciate the evidence that other lives are lived in this wood that I look across at every day, even if I don’t know which species these lives are members of.

 After receiving a thorough soaking on her run this morning, my wife had warned that if I was going to get wet on my walk I would do so in spectacular fashion, and as I reach the top of the rake and cross into the fields she is proven utterly correct by the sight of a curtain of rain and hail sweeping towards me.